eush77/v8-print-code-highlighter/README.md

         v8-print-code-highlighter --list-themes
 ```

-Reads standard input by default, you can pass filename to make it read from file.
+Reads standard input by default, you can pass filename to make it read from file instead.

 Spits out highlighted HTML.
 Use [bcat][bcat] or something similar to redirect the output to a browser tab, or just save to file and open manually.